jitinnair1/hello-again-phasefield/README.md

 This will generate an output folder with `.vtk` files which can be opened using [ParaView](https://www.paraview.org/download/)

-# A Word Of Caution
+# a word of caution
 This code was written at a time when I had just started learning C. So this code is not optimised for performance.
 Please create an issue if you encountered errors or unexpected behavior.